webdriverio/webdriverio/docs/guide/services/sauce.md

 ## Configuration

 In order to use the service you need to set user and key in your wdio.conf.js file.
-It will automatically uses Sauce Labs to run your integration tests.
+It will automatically use Sauce Labs to run your integration tests.
 If you want to use Sauce Connect you just need to set sauceConnect: true.

 ```js
 // wdio.conf.js